wazuh/wazuh-documentation/source/development/wazuh-logtest.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: The Wazuh-Logtest solution is distributed by different components of the Wazuh environment.
+  :description: Wazuh-Logtest allows the testing and verification of rules and decoders.
 Learn more about it in this section.

 .. _dev-wazuh-logtest: